Many organizations exist in the real world. They may operate in the private sector or the public sector.

 - Third sector.

 Organizational ownership in the public sector may transition to private sector ownership (privatization).
-And conversely, private organizations are taken and controlled by the government, making them public sector organizations (nationalization).
+Conversely, the government may take and control private organizations, making them public sector organizations (nationalization).

 Privatization means transferring state-owned assets or companies to the private sector.
 Thus, their ownership becomes under the private sector.
 It also includes when the government appoints private companies to provide certain public services previously delivered by state-owned entities.

-A common way to privatize is with an initial public offering.
-State-owned companies issue their shares on the stock exchange to be owned and traded by the public.
+A common way to privatize is through an initial public offering.
+State-owned companies issue their shares on the stock exchange for the public to own and trade.
 Consequently, government ownership is diluted.

 Nationalization is the opposite of privatization.
 The government took over private companies and brought them under control.
 The motive may be to avoid exploitation because the private sector is motivated by maximum profit.